• Skip to main content

 • Second Fry: bring oil temperature up to 375F.
 Carefully add 1 batch of pommes frites back to pot and fry again for 60-120 seconds until golden brown.
 Watch them closely as they can change color quickly.
 Remove the first batch from the pot and transfer to a clean paper towel to drain grease.
 Immediately sprinkle fries with a generous amount of salt mixture.
 Allow oil temperature to come back up to 375F.
 Repeat this process with remaining batches.

-• Add Garlic & Parmesan: melt 1 tbsp of butter, and mix in 2-3 cloves of minced garlic.
+• Add Garlic & Parmesan: melt 1 tablespoon of butter, and mix in 2-3 cloves of minced garlic.
 Pour melted butter over fries and toss to coat.
 Sprinkle grated Parmesan and dried parsley over fries and toss again to fully combine.
 Serve immediately with Cajun Dipping Sauce.

 Notes